lalamove/karang/README.md

 export default App;
 ```
 #### Fonts
-Please embed the required fonts into your application, for example, you can copy this code into the
+Please embed the required fonts into your application, for example, you can copy the following code into the
 `<head>` element of your web app.
 ```html
 <link rel="stylesheet" href="https://fonts.googleapis.com/css?family=Noto+Sans:400,700" />